The second life of GMC's

 Brenk from Geldermalsen also used GMC's (courtesy of John van den Bosch;

-Wijnbergen from Zeist used GMC's too (courtesy of Ton van Wijnbergen).
+Wijnbergen from Zeist used GMC's too (and a Chevrolet, the truck at the front of first picture) (courtesy of Ton van Wijnbergen).

 Three GMC's of Pullens from Waalwijk (courtesy of Marcel van der Sluis).